christoff-buerger/racr/racr-c/README.md

 2. Generate the byte-code file:

-        $ bin/make_bc bc
+        $ bin/make_bc bin/bc

    If you wish to include libraries of you own, do this instead:

-        $ bin/make_bc bc my-scm-lib
+        $ bin/make_bc bin/bc my-scm-lib

 #### 1.3 RACR-C ####

 Racr-c and its test cases may be built as simply as calling `make`.
 The makefile is kept plain.

-Racr-c applications must be linked to `libracket.a` and `libmzgc.a`, containing racket's interpreter and garbage collector, respectively.
-Both libraries reside in `$RACKET_PATH/racket/src/build/racket/` and, in turn, have dependencies to `-lm -lpthread -ldl -lffi`.
+Racr-c applications must be linked to `libracket.a` and `libmzgc.a`, which contain racket's interpreter and garbage collector, respectively.
+Both libraries reside in `$RACKET_PATH/racket/src/build/racket/` and have dependencies to `-lm -lpthread -ldl -lffi`.